torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/gianfar.rst

 The eTSEC controller (first included in parts from late 2005 like the 8548) has the ability to perform TCP, UDP, and IP checksums in hardware.
-The Linux kernel only offloads the TCP and UDP checksums (and always performs the pseudo header checksums), so the driver only supports checksumming for TCP/IP and UDP/IP packets.
+The GNU/Linux kernel only offloads the TCP and UDP checksums (and always performs the pseudo header checksums), so the driver only supports checksumming for TCP/IP and UDP/IP packets.
 Use ethtool to enable or disable this feature for RX